slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

-- The best companies aren't sold, they're bought.
+- The best companies aren’t sold, they're bought.
 - Don’t buy on future hopes; buy on past mistakes.
-- Don't invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
+- Don’t invest on junk stocks (companies with shrinking revenues, outsized debt loads and negative cash flows).
 If a stock is below five bucks, it is more than likely a troubled mess not worth investing in.

 - Stock buybacks are effectively same as dividends.
 - Barbell strategy